 Power BI dashboard and reports come with a usage metric, which you can see how users used this content.
-There is also another usage metrics across the entire tenant, which you can see it if you have access to Power BI Administrator account, under Admin Panel in the Power BI Service.
+There is another report for usage metrics across the entire tenant, which you can see if you have access to the Power BI Administrator account under Admin Panel in the Power BI Service.
 However, what if you want to create your own detailed usage metrics report across the entire tenant?
-How if you want to see across all workspaces in the tenant, how was the consumption of reports and dashboards.
-Who created reports, who are users of it, in which workspace these are located and etc. This information is not easily accessible in the Power BI Service.
-In this blog post, I’m going to show you how to extract the Audit log from Office 365, export it into text files, and create a Power BI report from it, or in other words; How to create your custom usage metrics report across the tenant.
-If you like to learn more about Power BI, read Power BI book from Rookie to Rock Star.
+How if you want to see across all workspaces in the tenant, how was the consumption of reports and dashboards?
+Who created reports, who are users of them, in which workspace these are located and etc. This information is not easily accessible in the Power BI Service.
+In this article and video, I will show you how to extract the Audit log from Office 365, export it into text files, and create a Power BI report from it, or in other words, How to create your custom usage metrics report across the tenant.
+If you like to learn more about Power BI, read the Power BI book from Rookie to Rock Star.

 Let’s first explain what the issue is.
-Each report and dashboard have a usage metrics report, which shows where and when and by who, the content has been used.
-You can usually find it in the top of the dashboard or report in the Power BI service.
+Each report and dashboard have a usage metrics report, which shows where and when, and by who the content has been used.
+You can usually find it at the top of the dashboard or report in the Power BI service.

-Here is an example of usage metrics report
+Here is an example of a usage metrics report

-I previously wrote an article and explained how you can customize it and create your version of this report, by save as, and then editing the report. and this is an example of a customized usage metrics report I created:
+I previously wrote an article and explained how you could customize it and create your version of this report by save as, and then editing the report.
+And this is an example of a customized usage metrics report I created:

 However, there is still a big challenge.
 This report will show me the usage metrics only in the current workspace, not other workspaces.
 I have to produce this report in each workspace separately!